Lycée français Albert Camus

-The Lycée Français Albert Camus (or LAC) is a small French secondary school situated in Conakry, Guinea.
+The Lycée Français Albert Camus (or LAC) is a French international school situated in Conakry, Guinea.
 In 2019, it welcomes 1050 students aged 3 to 18 and teaches mainly in French.
 Its curriculum and management are overseen by the French National Ministry of Education through the Agency for the Teaching of French Abroad (AEFE).

 History

 The Lycée was created in 1963 in Kaloum near the French embassy.
 It moved in 1986 to Kipé at its current location.

 The school closed for a while due to the political instability of September 2009.
 Closed in October 2009, it re-opened in September 2010.
 In November 2016, the President of the Republic, Alpha Condé and the French Minister of Foreign Affairs, Jean-Marc Ayrault participated in the laying of the first stone of the school building.
 In September 2018, with participation of MM.
 Jean Marc Grosgurin, Ambassador of France in Guinea, the school inaugurated "building C", a two-level extension with "9 classrooms that can accommodate 180 students, a refectory and a high school student hostel".
 The building cost €650,000 and has been designed to increase student capacity.